 Icelandic is spoken by 320 000 Icelanders

 Icelandic is not mentioned as the official language of the country in the Icelandic constitution.
 However, it enjoys a de facto status as such and is the primary language of 97% of the population, which amounts to 320,000 people.
 Language policy is quite strict, considered a necessity given the small population of speakers.
-Icelandic is a rather conservative language and does not willingly borrow foreign neologisms; instead the evolution of new concepts has been a strong factor in renovating the language since the 18th century.
+Icelandic is a rather conservative language and does not willingly borrow foreign words; instead the coining of new words has been a strong factor in adapting the language to the evolution of new concepts since the 18th century.